Value Drivers for a Financial Advisory Firm

 What percent of revenue is considered recurring versus fixed?

 One of the key drivers to a successful financial advisory firm is the importance of recurring revenue.
-Recurring revenue is valuable because it is revenue earned each year without incurring any more work or expense.
+Recurring revenue is valuable because it is revenue earned each year without incurring any more work or expenses.
 In this business structure, each client pays an annual fee of AUM.
 As such, the only additional cost to the firm is to keep a happy client.

 This contrasts with fee-based financial advisors.
 Fee-based financial advisors receive a fee for the work they perform.
 For this business structure to continue earning revenue, it must find new clients that are willing to pay the fees for the advisor’s advice and/or financial plans.